wavemotion-dave/DS994a/README.md

 V0.6: 21-Jan-2023 by wavemotion-dave
 * Re-write of the CPU core.
 It's 20% smaller and 20% faster.
 * Added ability to list disk contents so you can see what programs are on it.
 * Added write-backing of .DSK files.
-When they chagne the file is written out in the background.
+When they change the file is written out in the background.
 * Added SAMS 512K expanded memory support - must be enabled in OPTIONS on a per-game basis.
 * Added new cartridge types to support SuperCart 8K, MiniMemory 4K and Milton Bradley MBX carts (with and without special 1K RAM).
 * New splash screen... new logo icon... a fresh start!